NOLOVR/NOLO-Others/NOLO_OSVR_SteamvrDriver/README.md

 10,If compositor problem occurs on Steam VR, please copy the “steamvr.vrsettings” file in the NOLO_OSVR_SteamvrDriver folder to “X: \Steam\config”.
 <div><img width=400 heigh=200 src="https://github.com/NOLOVR/NOLO-Others/blob/master/Windows-SDK-Others/picture/17.jpg"/></div>
-11.Place the headset horizontally on a flat surface within the tracking area, then press the pair button on the headset marker to complete the Steam VR Room Setup.
+11.Place the headset marker horizontally on ground, then press the pair button on it to complete the Room Setup.
+If you want to use the Steam VR built-in Room Setup, please place the headset marker horizontally on ground and make it straightly face to the base station at 1.5m away, and then to complete the Room Setup.

-12.Turn on the controllers by pressing the system button.
-Face the base station and put on the headset, then double-click on the controller system button to calibrate the orientation.
+12.Double click the system button on any controller to calibrate the orientation.
+Double click the menu button to implement the function of Turn-around by one-click.

 13.Choose a Steam VR game on PC and enjoy NOLO.